 “Normally, the congressional leadership is briefed.
-All committee heads of high level security clearances and are usually given a handout and then briefing from the National Security Adviser who chairs such meetings.
+All committee heads of high-level security clearances are usually given a handout and then briefing from the National Security Adviser who chairs such meetings.
 No such briefing was held, not at the White House, not at the Pentagon and the CIA director has not met with the President at all, he hasn’t been seen.
 This is strange.

 What is puzzling for some of us is that only Tulsi said anything and when Rand Paul opposed the strike, he still backed the unconfirmed news reports of Assad’s complicity.
-Only a few days ago Rand thought Assad was a hero, in fact prettymuch the entire GOP were backing Assad.
-Certainly nobody objected when Tillerson announced an end to “regime change,” not one word.
+Only a few days ago Rand thought Assad was a hero, in fact pretty much the entire GOP was backing Assad.
+Certainly, nobody objected when Tillerson announced an end to “regime change,” not one word.
 Only the Dems and Hillary still wanted Assad’s scalp.

 This whole thing smells…”

 A couple of pieces of real intel can be provided.
 I was in the loop on Russia/Syria coordination of their combined “speculation” as to the cause of the attack that may well have never happened at all.
-To be quite candid, there is no evidence of any kind as many of the photos and some of the video is actually shot in Aleppo.
+To be quite candid, there is no evidence of any kind as many of the photos and some of the videos are actually shot in Aleppo.

 Here’s the kicker, and why waiting is always a good idea.
 The one photo we do have that supposedly represents the Sarin bomb that was dropped could never have been from an aircraft.
 These are 155mm chemical shells from the US stockpile